mromerom/CS4330-FinalProject/Topics/Lambda Expressions, Closures, and Functions as Types/templateMDFile.md

 <br></br>
 ## Lambda Expressions, Closures, and Functions as Types
-A function as a type is a function stored in a variable.
+A function type is what the function takes in as parameters and returns; functions do not have to receive or return anything.
 A lambda expression and closure are ADD HERE.
 Lambda expression can only be implemented with a function inside a functional interface; a functional interface is ADD HERE.
 These eliminate the need to create  ADD HERE.
+Closures can easily be created as functions and/ or stored into variables to easily call the function.

 <br></br>